frkatona/Godot_NN_Testing/readme.md

  - [1+1 ES description](https://algorithmafternoon.com/strategies/one_plus_one_evolution_strategy/) on AlgorithmAfternoon
  - Unity official [ML-Agents repo](https://github.com/Unity-Technologies/ml-agents)

+## to do

+ - improve algorithm
+   - 1+1 ES is slow and doesn't explore the possibility space effectively "\[d\]ue to its single-solution nature and simple mutation operator"

 ## don't worry about this section (gh md syntax playground)